halp1/triangle/documents/Protocol.md

 ## Incoming Messages (External Process → Triangle.js)

-These messages are received by Triangle.js from the external engine/AI.
+These messages are received by Triangle.js from the external engine.

 ### Info Message